MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantSyncClientRestriction.md

 * Set restrictions on whether users can sync items to non-domain joined machines, control the list of allowed domains, and manage whether Mac clients (which do not support domain join) can sync.

 * Prevents files with specific extensions from being synced.

-* Controls whether users can continue to sync OneDrive for Business libraries with the old OneDrive for Business sync client.

 **Restrict non-domain joined machines from syncing**